-- a) Within 1⁄2 mile of the Tyler-Vernon DART Station, modify the zoning through conservation districts or an overlay tool to permit missing-middle housing types, including accessory dwelling units, duplexes, and triplex/quadplexes, narrow-lot single-family, and cottage homes (where applicable) to be allowed by-right, adhering to architectural and urban design standards to be determined on a neighborhood basis.
+- a) Within 1⁄2 mile of the Tyler-Vernon DART Station, create a zoning overlay to permit missing-middle housing types, including accessory dwelling units, duplexes, and triplex/quadplexes, narrow-lot single-family, and cottage homes (where applicable) to be allowed by-right, adhering to architectural and urban design standards to be determined on a neighborhood basis.
 Development will be required to follow existing city codes related to ADUs, parking requirements, setbacks, and massing standards. - b) In conjunction with citywide parking code reform, consider parking code reductions for all commercial, residential, and office uses within 1⁄2 mile of the Tyler-Vernon DART Station to enable more financially-viable development in these areas and to produce more walkable, pedestrian-oriented development in the future. - c) At the CR-zoned properties at the Edgefield/Clarendon intersection (Authorized Hearing Case Number 189-143), explore opportunities to amend to form-based zoning to encourage neighborhood-scale mixed-use development.
-Allow for reduced parking ratios and the use of on-street parking to count towards requirements for commercial structures to enable easier redevelopment of historic commercial buildings. - d) On all other non-residentially zoned properties within $\frac{1}{2}$ mile of the Tyler-Vernon DART Station explore future opportunities to amend the zoning to spur future neighborhood-scale mixed-use development, while encouraging scale and setbacks that are contextually sensitive to surrounding neighborhoods.
+Allow for reduced parking ratios and the use of on-street parking to count towards requirements for commercial structures to enable easier redevelopment of historic commercial buildings. - d) On all other non-residentially zoned properties within 1⁄2 mile of the Tyler-Vernon DART Station explore future opportunities to amend the zoning to spur future neighborhood-scale mixed-use development, while encouraging scale and setbacks that are contextually sensitive to surrounding neighborhoods.